Westley-Winks/website-bridgetown/src/collections/_p/essaouira-travel-guide.md

 - **Taverna Bolognese.** Nice little Italian place tucked into an alley in the medina.
 Good cocktails and wine.
 - **Salt and Pepper.** This is the place to go for sushi.
 It has a nice cozy atmosphere and there are some round cats that lounge around inside.
 And, yes, it's open.
 The door and spacious interior suggest otherwise but it is open.
 - **Gelato in the medina.** Right next to Asian Red Food, this place causes lots of street congestion at night because everyone wants gelato.
 They've got all kinds of flavors but it is kind of expensive for what it is.
 Nonetheless, it is fantastic.
-- **Caffetteria Dolcefreddo.** If you want some *good* gelato, leave the medina and head southeast, right next to the CTM station.
-There are lots of little restaurants and cafes here but I've never tried them.
+- **Caffetteria Dolcefreddo.** If you want some _good_ gelato, leave the medina and head southeast, right next to the CTM station.
+I'm not sure if they have it all the time but I got gnocchi with tomato sauce and it was absolutely incredible.
+There are lots of little restaurants and cafés around here too.
 - **The Hungry Nomad.** I haven't gone there yet but it looks like a cool rooftop restaurant/bar.
 Also a hostel down below.
 - **Sisterhood Cafe.** Quaint little coffee shop on the north end of the medina.
 This has wonderful "quiet cafe" vibes that make you want to crack open a book.